 | Codecs | H.264 (nvv4l2h264enc), H.265 (nvv4l2h265enc), AV1 (nvv4l2av1enc) |

 All codecs are hardware-accelerated via NVIDIA’s V4L2 (nvv4l2) interface.
-There is no software fallback anywhere in these pipelines.
 Both systems run inside the same Docker image built from ubuntu:22.04 with GStreamer 1.22 installed.

 Pipeline architecture